GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

   * Engulfing

 ## What is Fundamental Analysis?
-Fundamental is a method used by trader by analyzing market using economics data.
-You can access this economic data on popular sites such as forexfactory economic calendar.
-Trader commonly used this economic data to confirmed their technical analysis and execute their trades if the economic data and technical analysis was aligned or exit their existing trades if the economic data is opposite to their trade direction.
+Fundamental is a method used by the trader to analyze the market using economic data.
+You can access this economic data on popular sites such as the forexfactory economic calendar.
+Trader commonly uses this economic data to confirm their technical analysis and execute their trades if the economic data and technical analysis was aligned or exit their existing trades if the economic data is opposite to their trade direction.

 ## Forex Trading Strategy
-Once you understand technical and fundamental analysis, you can create you own trading strategy or use popular trading strategy that suits your trading lifestyle to secured capital and maximize your potential profits for an example <a href="https://www.daytrading.ltd/learning/commitments-of-traders">COT Report Trading Strategy</a>.
+Once you understand technical and fundamental analysis, you can create your trading strategy or use a popular trading strategy that suits your trading lifestyle to secure capital and maximize your potential profits for an example <a href="https://www.daytrading.ltd/learning/commitments-of-traders">COT Report Trading Strategy</a>.

 ## Choosing the Best Forex Broker
-When you trade forex online, you want to deal with a reputable CFD broker that provides you secured of funds.
-Segregated funds is one of criteria that trader would consider to put their money on table, this advantage allowing you to focus most of your time on finding trading opportunities.
-Therefore, i create an article specifically if you want to know <a href="https://www.daytrading.ltd/learning/choosing-best-forex-broker">how to choose the best forex broker</a>.
+When you trade forex online, you want to deal with a reputable CFD broker that provides you with secured funds.
+Segregated funds are one of the criteria that trader would consider to put their money on the table, this advantage allows you to focus most of your time on finding trading opportunities.
+Therefore, I created an article specifically if you want to know <a href="https://www.daytrading.ltd/learning/choosing-best-forex-broker">how to choose the best forex broker</a>.

 <script type="application/ld+json">
 {